twkim24/twkim24.github.io/cv.md

 <a href="mailto:twkim24@gmail.aocm?Subject=" target="_top">twkim24@gmail.com</a>

 #### CV
+I am currently working on making a CV.
 I will update my CV as soon as it is ready.<br>
-If you need a resume, please contact me by e-mail
+If you need a resume, please contact me by e-mail.